 Marie (Briana Van Deusen)

 Briana Van Deusen is a Kansas City native.
 After taking a theatre hiatus upon receiving her degree, she returned to the stage in 2018 and has since appeared in several works across the city including Taming of the Shrew (Rising Tide Productions), Products of Conception (KC Fringe Festival), and Deadlines.
 Additional performances include No Sleep November (The Living Room Theatre) as well as a number of staged readings for Stuffed Buffalo Productions.
 Her screen credits include the 2021 short film Faring Through the Ages (Rising Tide Productions).
-This is Briana’s TMPT debut.
+This is Briana’s KCMPT debut.

 James T (Dennis Jackson)

 Dennis Jackson is a Kansas City native.
 He has learned the craft of live theater, by working with some of the best actors and directors in K.C.
-He has appeared in Harvey Williams’ “2121” (KC Melting Pot Theater), August Wilson’s “King Hedly” and “Two Trains Running” (KC Melting Pot Theater) and Jacqueline Gafford’s “Grape’s Vine” (InPlay Theater Co.), to name a few.
-Thanks to director Lynn King, for the opportunities to share the stage with this talented cast and to craft the sound design, for this production.
+He appeared in Harvey Williams’ “2121” (KC Melting Pot Theater), August Wilson’s “King Hedly” and “Two Trains Running” (KC Melting Pot Theater) and Jacqueline Gafford’s “Grape’s Vine” (InPlay Theater Co.), to name a few.
+Thanks to director Lynn King, for the opportunity to share the stage with this talented cast and to craft the sound design, for this production.
 Special thanks to Harvey and Linda Williams and Dr. Nicole Hodges-Persley.